 If a particular use seems unlikely to be permitted under fair use, you should attempt to get permission to use the work from the copyright owner.

 In evaluating the four factors of fair use, you can use the following questions to help assess your particular situation:

-Recent case law has shown that an affirmative answer to both of these questions weighs in favor of fair use.
+Recent case law has shown that if your answer to both of these questions is “yes,” then fair use is likely.